 Machine learning uses historical data to build predictable models.

 The current investigation process involves an investigator who gathers information from face-to-face interviews with security clearance applicants.
 The data is reviewed and areas of concern are reviewed and investigated more thoroughly.

 Automated machine learning can comb through historical data from thousands of completed security clearance forms that contain information about why someone had their security clearance approved or denied.
 Doing this highlights important details for reviewers before the applicant advances to the next stage of the clearance process.
-It also identifies details from an applicant’s past to gain insight needed to determine whether to grant clearance.
+It also identifies details from an applicant’s past to gain the insight needed to determine whether to grant clearance.

 This historical data is used to create models that are helpful in identifying red flags in new applications.
-This gives auditors areas to focus on in flagged applications, while accelerating the process for applications that are not flagged.
+This gives auditors areas to focus on in flagged applications while accelerating the process for applications that are not flagged.
 This also ensures the same standards and decision processes are used for each case.

 Machine learning enables auditors to work smarter.

 It isn’t reasonable or cost-effective to hire the number of investigators that it would take to tackle the massive clearance investigation backlog.
 But it is feasible that auditors who have useful tools could complete investigations more quickly.
 That’s where machine learning comes in.